 One would think that in today’s age of social media, most adults would know how to make friends with ease.
-Yet the exact opposite is true and some might even say social media plays a role.
+Yet the exact opposite is true, and some might even say social media plays a role.
 The truth is, however, that figuring out how to make new friends has pretty much always been a struggle for an overwhelming majority of adults.

-So how does one make new friends this day and age?
+So how does one make new friends in this day and age?
 Furthermore, why is it so much harder to forge meaningful connections with strangers when you’re older vs when you’re younger?
 Today, we find out.

-11 Ways to Make New Friends
+11 Ways to Make New Friends as an Adult

 Will you be my friend?
 Okay, so it’s usually not that easy.
 Let’s try these 11 ways instead.

 Here’s the one true thing you need to remember: there are literally millions (and millions) of other people currently searching for some sort of connection.
 But you’ll never cross paths with those people if you don’t put yourself out there.

 Thankfully, it’s never been easier to meet with like-minded individuals than it is at this very moment.
 We guess social media serves a beneficial purpose after all!
 Here are some ways you can put yourself out there: